JustinPatenaude/balticathletics/products/soccer.md

     Nylon carry bag included.
 Set of 2.

     Color of products may vary.
-- title: Deluxe Bungee Net Fastener (Pkg of 30)
-  image: "/10B3501_1-scaled-600x400.jpg"
-  price: 62
-  description: |-
-    4 pkgs available

-    The Deluxe Bungee Net Fasteners are designed to secure nets to any soccer goal with 4” x 2” or 4” x 4” square posts, and/or a round post that is greater than 3”.
-The bungee net fasteners feature a thick, black, elastic cord with knobs.
-The durable, elastic cord is UV-resistant which helps increase the longevity of each fastener.
 - title: Kwik Goal 2B7 Infinity Pop Up Goals - 48" and 72" (Sold in eaches)
   image: "/2B7106_1_IMG_0101-600x400.jpg"
   price: 78